 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-W. B. Thompson Mansion is a well-established Mansion in Yonkers, New York.
+W. B. Thompson Mansion is a well-maintained Mansion in Yonkers, NY.
 The Mansion is also known as Alder Manor, is a historical residence located on North Broadway in the Greystone district of Yonkers.
 The Mansion, designed in the Renaissance Revival architectural style, was created by Carrère and Hastings.
-Despite the city's 20th-century urbanization, the Thompson Mansion stands today as one of the few surviving buildings from that era.
 This historical site is rich with tales and memories and presents new opportunities for future chapters to be written.
 Visitors can enjoy free admission to the W.B.
-Thompson Mansion (Alder Manor) as well as free parking is also available.
+Despite the city's 20th-century urbanization, the Thompson Mansion is one of the few surviving buildings from that era today.
+Thompson Mansion (Alder Manor), and free parking is also available.
 The Mansion is considered one of the most visited places in Yonkers.

 Specialty: